 A report released today by the Grantham Research Institute on Climate Change and the Environment and the ESRC Centre for Climate Change Economics and Policy at the London School of Economics and Political Science explores the credibility, not the ambition, of climate pledges from G20 nations.

-Analyzing the “intended nationally determined contributions” (INDCs) of the more than 180 nations submitting pledges prior to COP21, the report concludes that while no G20 nation INDC is without credible climate commitments, many have an “opportunity to actively improve the credibility of their current and future commitments in their NDCs”
+Analyzing the “intended nationally determined contributions” (INDCs) of the more than 180 nations submitting pledges before COP21, the report concludes that while no G20 country INDC is without credible climate commitments, many have an “opportunity to actively improve the credibility of their current and future commitments in their NDCs.”

 Build confidence in the Paris Agreement

-Report authors Alina Averchenkova and Samuela Bassi based their analysis upon several defined key elements of credibility.
+Report authors Alina Averchenkova and Samuela Bassi based their analysis upon several defined critical elements of credibility.
 The authors applied this framework of determinants to each country’s INDC pledge.
-In general, the conclusion is that countries, including G20 members should “strengthen the credibility of their pledges to limit or reduce annual emissions of greenhouse gases in order to build confidence in the Paris Agreement.
+The conclusion is that governments, including G20 members, should “strengthen the credibility of their pledges to limit or reduce annual emissions of greenhouse gases to build confidence in the Paris Agreement.